 Coming here is a different kind of experience from just sitting in a café and drinking coffee with friends.
 Customers get to experience firsthand what autistic people are actually capable of.
 They see that the kids are happy and interacting with others.
 That’s more than just reading about autism.
 First and foremost, we’re focusing on awareness.
 We want people to see that people with autism can function, that they’re not so abnormal that they can’t do anything or communicate at all.
 We want them to show that given opportunities our kids can actually work.
 And it’s not just a matter of opportunity.
 It’s a matter of acceptance.
 Twenty years ago if we took Jose out in public and he acted a little strange people would look us over from head to foot, saying nonverbally, “You should have left him at home.”
 Over the years there’s been a definite change, but not everyone has come around.

 The café gets the kids ready for employment.
 It’s part of their therapy.
 Here they get to interact with others.
 It’s not the same as being in school.
 They come through the Independent Living and Learning Center or through a therapist we’ve been working with for over ten years, Josephine de Jesus.
 Both the school and the therapist focus on teaching life skills.
-For us it’s crucial to work to work together with them because they know the individuals they’ve sent to us so much better than we do.
+For us it’s crucial to work together with them because they know the individuals they’ve sent to us so much better than we do.
 We collaborate in deciding what the individual is interested in and what he or she is able to do.
 Out of all their students the teachers had to decide who was highly functional and not resistant to learning because, as we said, some autistic people just want to stick to what they already know, and it’s hard for them to get used to something new.
 Others want to work and meet new people.
 They’re interested in what we’re doing and they’re very good at following instructions.

 At first the teachers and the therapist were very much present.
 In the beginning it’s important that the kids see that they’re being watched.
 They can’t be left alone.
 Now we’re doing that less and less.
 The teachers and the therapist showed us how to handle the kids.
 We didn’t know much about their individual personalities, and they were only with us for two hours at first.
 We didn’t know what they were like anywhere else.
 So that was very important, the transition from the therapist or the teachers to us.